maglet/R-gaussi/_episodes/02-data-frames.md

 ~~~
 {: .output}

-Or slices of the vector:
+We can also ask for slices of the vector using the `:` operator.
+The following code makes a vector of all numbers 1-4, and hence the first 4 elements of x.

 ~~~